bruffridge/nasawds-site/pages/getting-started/developers.md

 We’ve designed the Standards to support older and newer browsers through progressive enhancement, and they officially support Internet Explorer 9 and up, along with the latest versions of Chrome, Firefox, and Safari.
 Internet Explorer 8 and below generally see very low usage, and most agency websites should be able to safely begin support at Internet Explorer 9.

 The Standards also meet the [WCAG 2.0 AA accessibility guidelines](https://www.w3.org/TR/WCAG20/) and are compliant with [Section 508 of the Rehabilitation Act](http://www.section508.gov/).
 We’re happy to answer questions about accessibility — email us for more information.

-## Contribution guidelines<a id="contribution-guidelines"></a>

-We're so glad you're thinking about contributing to the Standards!
-You can find our complete [contribution guidelines](https://github.com/18F/web-design-standards/blob/staging/CONTRIBUTING.md) in our repo — please review them before submitting your contribution.

-If you have any questions about these guidelines (or the Standards, more generally), don’t hesitate to [email us](mailto:uswebdesignstandards@gsa.gov) — we’ll get back to you within 48 hours.